Determining the sales tax treatment of shipping and handling can be complicated. The short answer is: the rules vary by state.

 Note: This guide does not cover restaurant sales tax since it’s outside the scope of grocery ecommerce.

-Out of 45 states that impose some sales tax, 13 impose statewide sales tax on groceries.
+Of the 45 states that impose a sales tax, 13 impose a statewide sales tax on groceries.

 Note: Sales tax regulations keep changing frequently.
 Bookmark this table to keep yourself updated about the latest developments regarding sales tax on grocery food.